|

 Good Conditions: Humidity 30%-60%.
 Cloudy days.
 Shaded places.
 At dusk as the sun sets or at dawn when it’s rising.
 (The colors are deeper when the sun’s rays are at a low angle and diffused)

-Avoid: Humidity less than 30%.
+Avoid: Contaminating the mix with grass, dirt, sand, sunscreen, food & drinks.
+Humidity less than 30%.
 Direct sunlight.
 Dusty air.
-Strong breezes.
+Strong breezes that burst all big bubbles.
 Foamy build-up (skim it off).
 Non-detergent soaps such as bar soap - the wrong soaps will ruin your mix!
-Children and pets who want to pop every bubble you make.
+Children and pets who want to pop every bubble you make!
+(Hint #1: make a few small ones for them to chase while you focus on the big ones!
+Hint #2: teach kids how to keep a bubble aloft with the movement of their hands, to try and blow a bubble inside a bubble, or catch one on a wet hand.
+Hey!
+Bubbles are NOT just for popping anymore!)

 Remember: Soap solution will sting your eyes.
 Soap solution is very slippery - avoid areas that might still be slippery long after you are gone.
 Never make bubbles near moving traffic.
 Soap solution can damage grass - dilute with water when finished.